KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 #### Translations Update

-The most used languages for the KOLIBRI Cloud (DE, EN, FI and NL) got updated and verified by nativ speakers.
+The most used languages for the KOLIBRI Cloud (DE, EN, FI and NL) got updated and verified by native speakers.

 #### Mail Import